FarmData2/FarmData2/components/README.md

 - use `addComponent.bash`

   - describe its use...
+    - creates its own branch
+  - To add component in a branch...
+    - run it
+    - switch to branch
+    - then commit

 - modify `.vue` file as appropriate.
 - modify the `.comp.cy.js` file as appropriate.